 1. Study dialogue writing

-A good first step is to look to accomplished writers to see how they became skilled at how to write dialogue.
+A good first step is to look at accomplished writers to see how they became skilled at how to write dialogue.
 But we have to know what we’re looking for.
-You can start by reading some dialogue examples from different mediums or practice with some dialogue prompts.
+You can start by reading dialogue examples from different media or practice with some dialogue prompts to better understand how to write dialogue that flows naturally and serves the story.

 Writer-director Quentin Tarantino is as famous for his dialogue as he is for breaking the rules of screenwriting.
 Sure, to be able to craft dialogue that is so compelling it becomes a set piece unto itself, a la Tarantino, may be a good aesthetic model.